samlam369/Google-Keep-Memo-Pad/README.md

-# Google Keep Desktop
+# Google Keep Memo Pad

-Google Keep Desktop is an Electron-based desktop application that provides quick access to Google Keep from your system tray.
-Designed for Windows, with future cross-platform support in mind.
+Google Keep Memo Pad is an Electron desktop application that delivers access to Google Keep via a system tray icon.
+It features a narrow, resizable window, Always on Top functionality, Windows System Tray integration, and a full page note capability to mimick a memo pad while leveraging Google Keep's cloud synchronization and cross-platform support.

 ## Features
 - System tray icon for quick access